 China's National Flower Garden contains 2,500 meters of parkland and gardens.
 It is particularly worthwhile visiting when it plays host to the annual Peony Flower Festival from April to May.
 During this time, the garden is transformed into a sea of flowers of an eye-watering variety of colors and sizes, some as large as basketballs.
 Consider it China's answer to Keukenhof Tulip Gardens.

-Written by local enthusiast for Luoyang hostels
+Written by Travel Expert Luoyang

 Steph